andrew/ultimate-awesome/README.md

 - [awesome-neuroscience](https://github.com/analyticalmonk/awesome-neuroscience) - A curated list of awesome neuroscience libraries, software and any content related to the domain.
 - [cybersources](https://github.com/bst04/cybersources) - A curated list of cybersecurity tools and resources.
 - [awesome-immigration](https://github.com/acacess/awesome-immigration) - An Awesome list of long-term visas.
-- [awesome-dbt](https://github.com/Hiflylabs/awesome-dbt) - A curated list of awesome dbt resources .
 - [awesome-meteor](https://github.com/Urigo/awesome-meteor) - A curated, community driven list of awesome Meteor packages, libraries, resources and shiny things.
 - [awesome-jetpack-compose-learning-resources](https://github.com/androiddevnotes/awesome-jetpack-compose-learning-resources) - 👓 A continuously updated list of learning Jetpack Compose for Android apps.
-- [Awesome-web3-Security](https://github.com/Anugrahsr/Awesome-web3-Security) - A curated list of web3Security materials and resources For Pentesters and Bug Hunters.
 - [awesome-soc](https://github.com/cyb3rxp/awesome-soc) - A collection of sources of documentation, as well as field best practices, to build/run a SOC.
 - [awesome-scientific-computing](https://github.com/nschloe/awesome-scientific-computing) - :sunglasses: Curated list of awesome software for numerical analysis and scientific computing.
 - [awesome-image-registration](https://github.com/Awesome-Image-Registration-Organization/awesome-image-registration) - Image registration related books, papers, videos, and toolboxes .